-- be the Single Point of Contact for Child Protection, Vulnerable Adults and Prevent. - ensure standardisation and parity between areas of safeguarding practice and policy. - report bi-annually to the Board of Governors regarding the appropriate policies and procedures and will provide a statistical analysis of safeguarding incidents and all training and related CPD undertaken. - be accountable for ensuring filtering and monitoring systems are in place. - liaise with the local authority and/or partner agencies, as appropriate, in the event of allegations of abuse being made against the College's Designated Safeguarding Leads (or in their absence, a member of the Executive/Senior Leadership Team or Vice Principal Resources). - be aware of the requirement for children to have an 'Appropriate Adult' for any police investigations - work with the Vice Principal Resources to ensure that appropriate training is identified for staff who work with children, young people and vulnerable adults. - manage any complaints regarding the outcomes of safeguarding allegations or suspicions, including liaison with lead Governor.
+- be the Single Point of Contact for Child Protection, Vulnerable Adults and Prevent. - ensure standardisation and parity between areas of safeguarding practice and policy. - report bi-annually to the Board of Governors regarding the appropriate policies and procedures and will provide a statistical analysis of safeguarding incidents and all training and related CPD undertaken. - be accountable for ensuring filtering and monitoring systems are in place. - liaise with the local authority and/or partner agencies, as appropriate, in the event of allegations of abuse being made against the College's Designated Safeguarding Leads (or in their absence, a member of the Executive/Senior Leadership Team or Vice Principal Resources). - be aware of the requirement for children to have an 'Appropriate Adult' for any police investigations - work with the Vice Principal Resources to ensure that appropriate training is identified

+- for staff who work with children, young people and vulnerable adults. - manage any complaints regarding the outcomes of safeguarding allegations or suspicions, including liaison with lead Governor. - be professionally curious by having an open mind and show interest in individuals and their lives rather than make assumptions.